How to Become a Trademark Lawyer

 - Work well both individually and as part of a team

 Trademark Lawyer Salary & Career Outlook

-According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), the annual mean wage for attorneys of all types, as of May 2019, was $122,960.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), the annual mean wage for attorneys of all types, as of May 2021, was $148,030.
 This is for all attorneys regardless of any specialization.
-Law Crossing quotes the average trademark attorney salary at $90,300 (2020 figures).
 Trademark lawyers working in the following cities earned higher salaries than the national average:

-The BLS also notes that the job outlook for lawyers of all types is average, with four percent growth projected from 2019 through 2029.
+The BLS also notes that the job outlook for lawyers of all types is average, with ten percent growth projected from 2021 through 2031.
 Trademark law is always a popular topic within litigation, especially as more people, businesses and products try to make themselves stand out from the competition, so it is expected that there will remain a need for trademark lawyers for some time to come.

 Also view Patent Lawyer career overview information.